I'm Talking: 1983–1987: Bear Witness

-I'm Talking recorded their debut album Bear Witness in Melbourne, it was released in August 1986.
-Produced by Fred Maher (drummer for Scritti Politti) and Martyn Webster, it peaked at #14 in the albums charts, and spawned three more singles for their Australian label Regular Records.
+I'm Talking recorded their debut album Bear Witness in Melbourne, and it was released in August 1986.
+Produced by Fred Maher (known for his work in Material and as drummer for Scritti Politti) and Martyn Webster, it peaked at #14 in the albums charts, and spawned three more singles for their Australian label Regular Records.
 "Do You Wanna Be?", entered the charts in May and peaked at #8, becoming their highest charting single.
 "Holy Word", released in July 1986, featured solo vocals by Abeyratne and peaked at #9.
 "How Can It Be?" was released in October 1986, and although it failed to enter the top 100, it was listed among a list of singles receiving significant sales reports beyond the top 100 in November 1986.
 They signed to London Records in the UK but disagreements between the band and that label led to "Do You Wanna Be?" being the only single released outside of Oceania.
 "Holy Word" appeared on the soundtrack to the 1987 horror film Howling III.
 At least three of their songs later appeared in the 1988 film For Queen & Country.

 After returning from their 1986 UK tour supporting Five Star, there were line-up changes, Warren McLean (ex-Machinations) replaced Newman on drums and Kevin Wiltshire was 'imported' from the UK tour as a second keyboardist.
 That line-up appeared on the national Australian Made tour of January 1987.
 By March, Abeyratne, Charlesworth and McLean had left.
 New members were John McAll on keyboards, Philip Jackson on drum machine and electronics, Susie Ahern on backing vocals, and rapper Tricky J (Julien Lodge).
 New material was performed live by this line-up, but none was recorded.
 Ceberano won 'Most Popular Female Performer' for 1986 at the final Countdown Awards held in 1987.
 New material was performed live in 1987, but Ceberano departed to pursue her solo career and I'm Talking disbanded in July 1987.
 In 1988, a compilation, Dancing was released by Regular Records.